Lateral Head Triceps Exercises for Bigger, Stronger Arms

 • Maintain more tension through the pecs by not locking out the elbows entirely.

-The One-arm lying dumbbell tricep extension is one of the best unilateral tricep exercises for lateral head that you can do because it stretches the muscle and allows for a full range of motion during the movement.
+The One-arm lying dumbbell tricep extension is one of the best unilateral variations to train the lateral head of the tricep because it stretches the muscle and allows for a full range of motion.

 One-Arm Dumbbell Lying Triceps Extension